paimpozhil/WhatPanel/README.md

 All you need to do is ssh into server , yum install bind9 / yum install ajenti-v-mail

-Or add these instructions into docker file and run the image with additional ports opened .. ex: -p 25:25 (SMTP ), -p 143:143 (IMAP) -p 110:110 (POP) and so on.
+Or add these instructions into docker file and run the image with additional ports opened .. ex: -p 53:53 (DNS) -p 25:25 (SMTP ), -p 143:143 (IMAP) -p 110:110 (POP) and so on.

 ##To Do